rackerlabs/design-system/_docs/style/spacing.md

 ## Container

 Pages, cards, modals, panes, and choice tiles are containers that frame content within a UI.
-By default, a square inset of 20px is applied to the top, right, bottom, and left side of any container.
-The 20px spacing is medium, but you can use smaller or larger spacing, if required.
+By default, apply a square inset of 20px to the top, right, bottom, and left side of the container.
+The 20px is the medium spacing value and you can use smaller or larger spacing, if required.

 {% figure [caption: "Container spacing of twenty pixels (square-inset)."][class:"image bg-light border"] %}
 <embed src="{{site.url}}/assets/images/style/spacing/spacing-system-rule-for-containers.png" width="893"/>